mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

-Prerequisites
+#### Prerequisites

-For this article, I used a python environment created with anaconda.
+For this article, I used a python environment created with Anaconda.
+The backbone of the environment is Python version 3.7.6 and the analytics were done with jupyter-notebook.
-The backbone of the environment is Python version 3.7.6.
-The analytics were done with the jupyter-notebook.
-Jupyter-notebook is an interactive web wrapper for python and other programming languages.
+Jupyter-notebook is an interactive web wrapper for Python and other programming languages.
 The project is hosted here.

-Github project structure
+#### Github project structure

 ```
 ├── environment.yml